asaakyan/V-FLUTE/README.md

 # V-FLUTE

-This is a repository for the paper [V-FLUTE: Visual Figurative Language Understanding with Textual Explanations](https://arxiv.org/abs/2405.01474)
+This is a repository for the paper [Understanding Figurative Meaning through Explainable Visual Entailment](https://arxiv.org/abs/2405.01474)

 # Data